 Travelling:From the village car park, turn left and continue on the B5285 which shortly meets the A593 in the village centre.
-Turn left, over the river and past the garage, then immediately take Lake Road on the left which leads approx 0.5 miles down to the lake.
+Turn left, over the river and past a petrol station & shop, then immediately take Lake Road on the left which leads 0.5 miles down to the lake.
 The car park is just before the lake on the left.

 Distance: 0.8 miles Location: Lake Road car park, Coniston Water Coordinates: N 54.36460, W 3.06779

 |Coniston lakeside area|

 Travelling:Return back up Lake Road and at the top turn left on the main A593.
 The route now follows the A593 to Broughton In Furness.
 You soon leave the main village of Coniston and the road starts to climb with some views across Coniston Water.
 Shortly you pass through a small settlement where the Ship Inn is on the right.
 The pleasing road runs parallel with the lake but views are limited by trees.
 You soon enter the village of Torver which doesn’t have much to offer visitors apart from the Church House Inn on the left and the Wilsons Arms & Torver Deli on the right.
 Continue on the A593 beyond Torver and the road soon becomes quite narrow and winding.
 After a small climb the road continues down the valley with good views of the surrounding hills and ahead towards the Duddon Estuary.
 Just over 6 miles from Torver, enter the town of Broughton In Furness and soon meet a T junction at the main Square where there are a number of parking spaces.

 Distance: 10.5 miles Location: Broughton In Furness Coordinates: N 54.27781, W 3.21128